 Mütter Museum

 The Mütter’s collection of anatomical specimens, models, and medical instruments is intended to shed light on disorders of the human body and the history of disease treatment.
-The museum has come under some controversy this year, but its on-site and online gift stores are still filled with fun items like these oddly adorable eyeball earrings, a necklace with a jarred brain laser-etched on it, and informative books such as Dr. Mütter’s Marvels.
-Bonus: They’re hosting Merriment at the Mütter on December 10th with new merchandise from local makers, as well as hot cocoa and hands-on crafts.
+So the museum’s on-site and online gift stores are filled with fun items like an IBS plush and these oddly adorable eyeball earrings.
 19 South 22nd Street.

 National Liberty Museum